 This course will focus on the development of observation skills; assessment; and teaching, adapting, and grading self-care, work, and play/leisure occupations for individuals with developmental and mental health challenges (pediatrics and adolescent).
 Topics include collection of evaluation and screening data, interventions, techniques, and equipment to maximize participation in meaningful occupations, improve independence, and ensure safety.

-(2 hours lab).
-Ozark Malpractice Insurance Fee: \$15, Ozark Allied Health Fee: \$20.
+Laboratory: 2 hours; Ozark Malpractice Insurance Fee: \$15, Ozark Allied Health Fee: \$40.